MridulS-R/MridulS-R.github.io/README.md

 Developer assistant that suggests algorithms, complexity notes, and code patterns for Ruby/TS.

-saṃskṛt‑nlp (Research)
+saṃskṛt-nlp (Research)

 Independent Sanskrit NLP experiments: data ingestion from PDFs, tokenization, ByT5/BERT exploration.

-Note: Repositories may be private/work‑in‑progress.
+Note: Repositories may be private/work-in-progress.
 Ping me if you’d like a walkthrough.

 ⸻